Forecasting and Manipulating the Forecasts of Others: Control First Order Conditions

 \section{Control First Order Conditions}

-This appendix derives the stationarity condition \eqref{eq:FOC_control_revised} and the closed backward system for the adjoint kernels $(\bar H^X, H^X, \{\bar H^k, H^k\}_{k\neq i})$.
-By the innovations exogeneity established in Corollary~\ref{cor:nsl-br}, the best-response problem for player~$i$ (opponents' maps fixed) is an optimization over deterministic impulse-response maps weighting the exogenous innovation $I^i$. \footnote{To avoid circularity: opponents' deterministic kernels make $I^i$ a standard Brownian motion independent of $D^i$ \cite[Theorem~7.12]{LiptserShiryaev}; Lemma~\ref{lem:convexity_global} then gives strict convexity over the full $L^2$ class; the FOC derived here is therefore necessary and sufficient, yielding the deterministic-kernel best response of Corollary~\ref{cor:nsl-br}.}
+This appendix derives the stationarity condition~\eqref{eq:FOC_control_revised} and the closed backward system for the adjoint kernels.
+With opponents' strategy maps and filters fixed, Corollary~\ref{cor:nsl-br} makes the best-response problem an optimization over deterministic impulse-response maps weighting the exogenous innovation $I^i$. \footnote{Opponents' deterministic kernels make $I^i$ a standard Brownian motion independent of $D^i$ \cite[Theorem~7.12]{LiptserShiryaev}; Lemma~\ref{lem:convexity_global} gives strict convexity over the full $L^2$ class, so the FOC is necessary and sufficient.}